oat-sa/pci-training-docker/README.md

 ];
 ```

-Any PCI listed in this configuration will be reloaded in the authoring after each page refresh without having to bundle again the PCI after each modification.
+Any PCI listed in this configuration will be reloaded in the authoring after each page refresh without having to bundle the PCI again.

 The process is as follows: